aws/aws-application-networking-k8s/docs/getstarted.md

 ### Steps

-**Set up `inventory-ver2` service and serviceExport on a second cluster**
+**Set up `inventory-ver2` service and serviceExport in the second cluster**

 1. Create a second Kubernetes cluster `cluster2` (using the same instructions used to create the first).

-2. Ensure you're using the second cluster `kubectl` context.
+1. Ensure you're using the second cluster's `kubectl` context.
    ```bash
    kubectl config get-contexts
    ```
-   If your context is set to the first cluster, switch your credentials to use the second cluster:
+   If your context is set to the first cluster, switch it to use the second cluster one:
    ```bash
    kubectl config use-context <cluster2-context>
    ```
-3. Create a Kubernetes inventory-ver2 service in the second cluster:
+1. Create a Kubernetes inventory-ver2 service in the second cluster:
    ```bash
    kubectl apply -f examples/inventory-ver2.yaml
    ```
-4. Export this Kubernetes inventory-ver2 from the second cluster, so that it can be referenced by HTTPRoute in the first cluster:
+1. Export this Kubernetes inventory-ver2 from the second cluster, so that it can be referenced by HTTPRoute in the first cluster:
    ```bash
    kubectl apply -f examples/inventory-ver2-export.yaml
    ```

    **Switch back to the first cluster**

-5. Switch credentials back to the first cluster
+1. Switch context back to the first cluster
    ```bash
    kubectl config use-context <cluster1-context>
    ```
-6. Create Kubernetes ServiceImport `inventory-ver2` in the first cluster:
+1. Create Kubernetes ServiceImport `inventory-ver2` in the first cluster:
    ```bash
    kubectl apply -f examples/inventory-ver2-import.yaml
    ```
-7. Update the HTTPRoute `inventory` rules to route 10% traffic to the first cluster and 90% traffic to the second cluster:
+1. Update the HTTPRoute `inventory` rules to route 10% traffic to the first cluster and 90% traffic to the second cluster:
    ```bash
    kubectl apply -f examples/inventory-route-bluegreen.yaml
    ```
-8. Check the service-to-service connectivity from `parking`(in cluster1) to `inventory-ver1`(in cluster1) and `inventory-ver2`(in cluster2):
+1. Check the service-to-service connectivity from `parking`(in cluster1) to `inventory-ver1`(in cluster1) and `inventory-ver2`(in cluster2):
    ```bash
    kubectl exec deploy/parking -- sh -c 'for ((i=1; i<=30; i++)); do curl "$0"; done' "$inventoryFQDN"